Research

 “Incompressible Optimal Transport and Applications in Fluid Mixing,”

-M. Emerick and B. Bamieh, 64th IEEE Conference on Decision and Control.
-In review.
+M. Emerick and B. Bamieh, 64th IEEE Conference on Decision and Control, pp. 3157-3162, 2025.

-Boundary-Layer Data Systems
+Flight-Test Data Systems (Undergraduate Research)

 My undergraduate research focused on designing mechatronic devices for making real-time measurements of boundary layers on aircraft.
 These devices were designed to fit in low-profile, adhesive-mountable, and fully self-contained packages while maintaining high accuracy in the extreme environments encountered at altitude.
-I worked on three devices during my tenure in the lab: the “Pressurewing-I” and “Pressurewing-II”, multi-sensors built on Adafruit’s Feather platform, providing up to ten independent boundary layer measurements in addition to temperature/pressure, and the “BLDS-T”, a large-scale distributed temperture-sensor network for thermal mapping (news article).
+I worked on three devices during my tenure in the lab: the “Pressurewing-I” and “Pressurewing-II”, multi-sensors built on Adafruit’s Feather platform, providing up to ten independent boundary layer measurements in addition to temperature/pressure, and the “BLDS-T”, a large-scale distributed temperature-sensor network for thermal mapping (news article).